afhpayne/adm/README.md

-ADM is a simple cli-only desktop manager.
+adm is a simple cli-only desktop manager.

-ADM will:
+adm will:

 * present a friendly command-line interface showing time and date, user and system
 * automatically display installed window managers or desktop environments